Kobe Bryant Mural Removed After Indianapolis Community Complained It Was Too Ugly

 “This is what happens when you spend more time on the armpit hair than the face,” a user wrote on Twitter.

-After fielding complaints from residents, and noticing the backlash online, a decision was made to remove the mural.
+After fielding complaints from residents and noticing the backlash online, a decision was made to remove the mural.
 It was covered over using purple paint and now all that remains visible is a light outline of Bryant.

 #indianapolis #indiana #kobe pic.twitter.com/SxcE6lCWkg